 Since the landmark passage of the Pregnancy Discrimination Act (PDA) in 1978, federal protections for expecting workers have continued to evolve.
 Despite these measures, a 2022 survey by the Bipartisan Policy Center revealed that one in five mothers still face pregnancy-related discrimination in the workplace.
-In response, protections have grown and adapted, with significant contributions from the Family and Medical Leave Act (FMLA) and, more recently, the Pregnant Workers Fairness Act (PWFA), which took effect in June 2023.
+In response, protections have grown and adapted, with significant contributions from the Family and Medical Leave Act (FMLA) and, more recently, the Pregnant Workers Fairness Act (PWFA), which took effect June 27, 2023.

 How do these two landmark acts compare?
 How do they ensure pregnant employees receive the accommodations and support they need?
 Let’s explore the key differences between the PWFA and FMLA and their broader implications for employers and employees.